IamCosima/Diabetes/README.md

 ## A Machine Learning Type 2 Diabetes Predictor

 ### About this Project
 DiaPredic is a simple to use CLI Machine Learning Type 2 Diabetes Predictor for use in medical facilities.
-It allows for quick and accurate predictions.
+It allows for quick and accurate predictions. <br/>
-*Disclaimer this is not a medical diagnosis Please Consult Your Doctor to verify any abnormalities
+*Disclaimer this is not a medical diagnosis Please Consult Your Doctor to verify any abnormalities.
+The creator takes no responsibility or liability for any persons harmed in anyway by the use of this program.
+USE AT OWN RISK

 ## Getting Started
 ### Prerequisites